 ever professional book on the fascinating and revolutionary area

 of internet sexuality.
 With many disturbing questions raised by

 sex and the internet, here is a clinician's guide that addresses

 these concerns by both informing and providing practical and concrete

 suggestions and directions.
 Contributions by international compilation

 of experts in the field of sexuality keeps on course with pertinent

-and relevant material.
+and relevant materials.